mohamedaleya/mohamedaleya/README.md

 ### Hi there!👋

-I’m Mohamed, an Associate Software Engineer, Fullstack Developer and UI-UX Designer based in Tunisia.
+I’m Mohamed, a Software Engineer, Fullstack Web Developer and UI/UX Designer based in Tunisia.
 Currently employed at Telnet Holding, I specialize in designing and implementing dashboards that leverage satellite technology and IoT.
-My tech stack includes Django/Python, React, and Next.js.
+My tech stack includes but is not limited to Django/Python, React, MongoDB, MySQL and Next.js.
 I’m passionate about creating human-centric solutions.

 Feel free to connect with me on [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/mohamedaleya) !